7th-from = marriage patterns

 Mate-2 (if any) = bhava-2

-The second life partner (if any) may feel to the native like an agent of financial well-being accrual, development of stores of historical, cultural, and artistic values , and establishment of a family lineage.
+The second life partner (if any) may feel to the native like an agent of financial well-being, conservation, preservation, accrual, development of stores of historical, linguistic, cultural, and artistic values , and establishment of a family lineage.
 The Mate may have a strong face and voice.
 Any graha located in 2nd-from-Chandra would increase the intensity of the characteristics of mate-2.

 Second marriage is emotionally triggered and sustained by parallel-life deep memories of 2nd-from-1st = bhava-2.

-Supplementing the material qualities of Koza-bhava 2nd-marriage = radix bhava-2, Chandra in bhava-1 gives an emotionally acquisitive 2nd-marriage partner.
-There is a focus on values lineage , speech-song-voice-face, the knowledge lineages that are embedded in genetics, family-building, and emotional engagement with historical narratives..
+Supplementing the material qualities of Koza-bhava 2nd-marriage = radix bhava-2, Chandra in bhava-1 gives an acquisitive 2nd-marriage partner.
+There is a focus on financial resources, values lineage , speech-song-voice-face, the knowledge lineages that are embedded in genetics, family-building, and emotional engagement with historical narratives..

 kutumbha-bhava-2: spouse-2 = generally, life-partner-2 is "like family".
 However if Rahu-Ketu or another mismatched graha occupies bhava-2, the compatibility with the lineage values of the family of origin can be disturbed.

-of course, it depends upon inhabiting graha and other conditions of Bhava-2, whether feeling familiar is a pleasant experience, or a harsh feeling.
+of course, it depends upon inhabiting graha, dhanapathi, and other conditions of Bhava-2, whether feeling familiar is a pleasant experience, or a dissolute experience, or a harsh feeling.
 For example, Mangala in bhava-2 may signal that the second spouse is athletic but also outspoken, even argumentative (depending on characteristics of Kuja).
 Mangala-2 would indicate that the family of origin customarily shouts or speaks vigorously competitively or aggressively.

 Therefore Mangala-2 may indicate that one already has strong familiarity with this behavior before engaging with the second spouse.
 One may not enjoy verbal competition or aggression, but it would be a historically familiar experience and one would, generally, have already developed the skills for dealing with it.